 Under the State Owned Corporations Act (NSW) 1989 the Port Authority Board is required to have a minimum of three and a maximum of seven Directors.
 The Voting Shareholders appoint the Chairman, who is currently Robert Dunn.
 Robert is an independent Director and his role is clearly separated from the role of the Chief Executive Officer, Grant Gilfillan.
-Nicholas was appointed as Chairman of the Port Authority Board effective 1 July 2014.
+Robert was appointed as Chairman of the Port Authority Board effective 1 July 2018.
 He was previously a Director of the Port Authority and was a Director of Sydney Ports Corporation and Port Kembla Port Corporation, prior to their amalgamation on 1 July 2014 to form Port Authority of New South Wales.
 The Chairman is responsible for leading the Board and facilitating its effective functioning.

 Chief Executive Officer (CEO)

 As set out in the State Owned Corporations Act 1989 (NSW), the Chief Executive Officer was appointed by the Governor on the recommendation of the Portfolio Minister, following a recommendation from the Board.

 The Chief Executive Officer is responsible for the day to day management of the operation of Port Authority in accordance with the general policies and specific directions of the Board.

 All Directors are expected to exercise independent judgment when making Board decisions.
 It is the approach and attitude of each non-executive Director which is critical to determining independence and this must be considered in relation to each Director while taking into account all other relevant factors, which will include an assessment against the independence recommendations in the NSW Treasury Guidelines for Governing Boards of Government Businesses (November 2017).
 These cover whether the Director:

 - is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the business or any of its subsidiaries;